Ukraine—US Cybersecurity Activity in Ukraine

 Solutions: Economic Growth Digital Acceleration

-The team has continued planned activities throughout the period since Russia’s full-scale invasion, while maintaining active dialogue with a wide range of Ukrainian stakeholders to identify and prioritize evolving requirements in cybersecurity capacity building, based on the war’s impact on the beneficiary operating environment.
-Despite the challenges of wartime conditions, Ukraine continues to make progress in building cybersecurity resilience, including expanding the breadth and depth of its international network and partnerships.
-USAID’s contribution to these efforts has been instrumental to their success, and the Activity plays a key role in responding to the dynamic cybersecurity requirements of Ukraine’s critical infrastructure community.
+Since Russia’s full-scale invasion, the Activity team has coordinated its work with a wide range of Ukrainian stakeholders.
+This ongoing dialogue helps identify and prioritize changing cybersecurity needs, shaped by the war’s impact on the Ukrainian operating environment.
+Despite the challenges of war, Ukraine continues to progress in cybersecurity resilience.
+U.S. contributions to these efforts have been instrumental to their success, and the Activity plays a key role in responding to the dynamic cybersecurity requirements of Ukraine’s critical infrastructure community.

 Sample Activities